Susquehanna Rippin Lips Guide

 Morning Catfish Trip on Susquehanna River

-Reel in Catfish on the Susquehanna River
+Morning Catfish Adventure on Susquehanna River

-Time to Land Your Spot
+Time to Book Your Spot

 Learn more about the species